 Executive Director of New Business & Client Relationships Sarah Passick represents commercial nonfiction authors with important missions that disrupt the way we see the world.
 When she is not in the green room at Dr. Oz or brainstorming an author’s social media strategy, she represents publicity-driven authors across genres in memoir, narrative nonfiction, personal development, business, cooking, and selected children’s books.
 Sarah prides herself on having a gift for creating smart and successful client experiences.
 She works with her authors from the inception of 6- and 7-figure book ideas through publicity and beyond publication.
 Sarah has helped clients get their own television shows, book national media, get features on popular book outlets, like Refinery29 and Taxi TV, and make career-changing connections with traditional and nontraditional influencers.
 Some of her authors include Dr. William Li, Laila Ali, Nico Tortorella, JoJo Siwa, Rocco DiSprito, and more.
 Originally from the suburbs of New York, Sarah graduated Cum Laude from Tulane University and holds a certificate in publishing from New York University and previously worked at Sterling Lord Literistic.
 Sarah lives in New York City.

-Fueled by the thrill of reading a new story for the first time, Pete works closely with his clients to develop their manuscript editorially and get great books into the hands of readers.
+First joining Park Literary in 2011, Peter Knapp represents authors of middle grade and young adult fiction.
 His clients include New York Times bestselling and award-winning authors, such as Soman Chainani, Lindsay Cummings, Sara Holland, Will Walton, Emily Bain Murphy, and more.
 Before joining Park Literary (now PFLM), he was at Floren Shieh Productions, a book-scouting agency working with film clients, and he continues to actively look for cinematic manuscripts with great hooks, as well as literary stories with awards-potential.
 A graduate of New York University, Pete now lives in Brooklyn with his husband.
-To see Pete's latest deals, click here.
+To see his latest deals, click here.

 Jaidree began her publishing career as a publicist at an independent press and she will forever be fascinated by headline-making stories.
 Her interests range from serious non-fiction that dives deep to illuminate important issues, to buzz-worthy and mission-driven narratives that have the potential to influence the national conversation.
 Priding herself on being a creative problem solver with a “no mountain too steep” attitude and an unabashed belief that every system can be improved, no matter how well established, Jaidree works closely with Celeste Fine to provide authors with attentive and strategic support at every step of the book publishing process.
 She has a particular passion for editorial development and positioning, helping authors to find where their message fits and how it can be heard in the current social and political landscape.
 She is committed to helping authors turn their assets—be they courageous ideas, foundations for social good, academic studies, popular blogs, or Instagram followings—into compelling proposals and noteworthy books.
 Jaidree holds a B.A. in Journalism from the University of Northern Colorado and an M.S. in Publishing from Pace University in New York.
 She was most recently an associate agent at Sterling Lord Literistic.